Charles Gauntlett Dicken

 Admiral Charles Gauntlett Dicken (26 April 1854 – 7 September 1937) was a Royal Navy officer.
-He was Commodore-in-Charge, Hong Kong (HMS Tamar) from 1904 to 1905, during the Russo-Japanese War.
+Serving during the late Victorian and Edwardian periods, he took part in the Anglo-Egyptian War, held appointments at the Admiralty, commanded the protected cruiser HMS Royal Arthur, and served as Commodore-in-Charge, Hong Kong during the Russo-Japanese War before retiring from active service in 1908.